-Under ASC 606, the Company identified the following deliverables of the collaboration agreement as distinct performance obligations: (a) the license provided to BMS for the exclusive right to develop and commercialize tislelizumab, in all fields of treatment, other than hematology, in the United States, Europe, Japan and the rest of world other than Asia ("the license"); and (b) the research and development services provided to BMS to develop tislelizumab within specified indications ("R&D services").
+Under ASC 606, the Company identified the following deliverables of the collaboration agreement as distinct performance obligations: (a) the license provided to BMS for the exclusive right to develop and commercialize tislelizumab, in all fields of treatment, other than hematology, in the United States, Europe, Japan and the rest of world other than Asia (the "License"); and (b) the research and development services provided to BMS to develop tislelizumab within specified indications (R&D services).
 For each deliverable, the Company determined the stand-alone selling price and allocated the non-constrained consideration of \$250,000 to the units of accounting using the relative selling price method.
-The consideration allocated to the license was recognized upon transfer of the license to BMS at contract inception and the consideration allocated to the R&D services was deferred and recognized over the term of the respective clinical studies for the specified indications.
+The consideration allocated to the License was recognized upon transfer of the License to BMS at contract inception and the consideration allocated to the R&D services was deferred and recognized over the term of the respective clinical studies for the specified indications.
 The payments associated with the defined developmental, regulatory, and commercialization goals were considered variable consideration and were fully constrained at contract inception through the date of termination.

 In connection with the termination in June 2019, the Company regained full global rights to tislelizumab and received a \$150,000 payment from BMS.
 The payment was recognized as other collaboration revenue upon termination as the Company had no further performance obligations under the collaboration.
 Upon termination, the Company also recognized the remainder of the deferred revenue balance related to the upfront consideration allocated to research and development services at the time of the original collaboration.
 The Company's license from BMS to distribute the approved cancer therapies ABRAXANE®, REVLIMID®, and VIDAZA® in China was not affected by the termination of the tislelizumab collaboration.
+On March 25, 2020, the NMPA suspended the importation, sales and use of ABRAXANE® in China supplied to us by BMS, and the drug was subsequently recalled by BMS and is not currently available for sale in China.
+This suspension was based on inspection findings at BMS's contract manufacturing facility in the United States.
+Additionally, in October 2021, BMS provided 180-days' notice to us, which we dispute, purporting to terminate our license to market ABRAXANE® in China.
+We have not had any sales of ABRAXANE® since the suspension and do not expect future revenue from ABRAXANE®.
+We have initiated an arbitration proceeding against BMS asserting that it has breached and continues to breach the terms and conditions of the license and supply agreement.
+For additional information, please see the section of this report titled "Legal Proceedings".